2019 Walking Central Japan in Autumn

 Accommodation: Four-star hotels and equivalent Japanese style inns and guest hourses (shared bathroom)

-Fitness level: Moderate (able to complete walks of 9-10 km with ease)
+Fitness level: Good (please refer to FAQ) able to complete walks of 9-10 km with ease

 Discover Tokyo’s atmospheric old neighbourhoods